mucherino/teaching/OOP/MU-puzzle.md

 In order to perform the exploration of all possible chains, we are going to develop a specific class in Java for the creation and transformation of the chains of symbols by applying the 4 rules given above.
-The Java class is supposed to implement an ad-hoc linked list internal structure for storing the chains of symbols.
+The Java class is supposed to implement an ad-hoc internal linked-list structure for storing the chains of symbols.
 The use of the standard Java classes implementing lists is strictly forbidden in this exercise.